NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Every NFL team still has some work to do.
 In some cases, that's filling a roster spot or supplementing a positional group.
 In others, it's locking up a player who is about to hit free agency.
 Some teams have much more to do over the next few months than others.

-Over the next two days, I'll run team by team and try to identify the key things each has to accomplish before the calendar turns to September:
+Over the next two days, I'll run team-by-team and try to identify the key things each has to accomplish before the calendar turns to September:

 JUMP TO A TEAM: